minte9/book-highlights/README.md

 - Add screnshots images to files_archive/screenshots/
 - Run the update.py script to extract hightlighted text from screenshots
-- Run the program from console.
+- Run the program from console
 - Run the program from browser (public_html/index.htm)

 ~~~js